Steve Clark: Career

 Clark primarily played Gibson Guitars during his career and signed an endorsement with Gibson in 1987.
 Gibson made some custom-specification guitars for Clark.
 He was occasionally seen playing other guitars, including a Fender Stratocaster for the song and video "Love Bites".
 Clark would also use Fenders in the studio occasionally, due to their unique sound.

 Although his name appears on many songwriting credits for Def Leppard's 1992 album, Adrenalize, he did not contribute much to the recording of the album.
 In the liner notes of the Adrenalize deluxe edition, Joe Elliott claims that a few riffs Clark had demoed were used in a couple of places on the album.
 His only other contribution was an occasional approval of what the rest of the band was working on, referring to it as "cool".
 The song "White Lightning" described the effects of Clark's alcohol and drug addictions.
 However, the deluxe rerelease of Adrenalize features a demo of the song "Tonight", which Clark performed in, having been recorded in 1988, intended to be a B-side for Hysteria.

 Clark was involved in the recording of the demo for the band's 1995 single "When Love & Hate Collide", just days before his 1991 death.
 The song at the time was reminiscent of the Hysteria and Adrenalize sound as opposed to the newer sound of the next album Slang.
 The demo of this song contains the final solo Clark ever performed.
 A demo of Clark's solo was found for the song "Stand Up (Kick Love into Motion)" but was never integrated into any official material.
+Tesla, who opened for Def Leppard on the Hysteria tour, recorded a tribute to Clark entitled "Song & Emotion (To Our Friend, Steve 'Steamin' Clark)" for their album Psychotic Supper.

+In 2007, Clark was ranked No. 11 on Classic Rock Magazine's "100 Wildest Guitar Heroes".
+In 2019, he was posthumously inducted into the Rock and Roll Hall of Fame as a member of Def Leppard.